IHE/RAD.IMR/input/pagecontent/volume-1.md

 Secure Node Actor using the Radiology Audit Trail Option.

 The ATNA Profile requires actors to implement:
-- Record Audit Event [ITI-20] transaction which would record when and where analysis 785 results are distributed and displayed.
+- [Record Audit Event](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html) [ITI-20] transaction which would record when and where analysis
+785 results are distributed and displayed.
-- Authenticate Node [ITI-19] transaction to further ensure the integrity of transactions via node authentication and communication encryption.
+- [Authenticate Node](https://profiles.ihe.net/ITI/TF/Volume2/ITI-19.html) [ITI-19] transaction to further ensure the integrity of transactions via node authentication and communication encryption.

-Furthermore, for the FHIR-based transactions, this profile strongly recommends the use of ITI Internet User Authroization (IUA) to ensure that communications are only allowed for authenticated and authorized users and/or systems.
+Furthermore, for the FHIR-based transactions, this profile strongly recommends the use of ITI [Internet User Authorization](https://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) (IUA) Profile to ensure that communications are only allowed for authenticated and authorized users and/or systems.

 ### 1:XX.5.2 Security Considerations for Multimedia Reports